 Xbox have released an app, available on both Apple and Android operating system to help manage your child's Xbox account.
 You can set time limits, manage who they are friends with and choose weather to allow them to play online games.

-More information can be found on the Xbox website https://www.xbox.com/en-GB/apps/family-settings-app [external link]
+More information can be found on the Xbox website.
+They also have a YouTube video explaining what controls can be set. https://www.xbox.com/en-GB/apps/family-settings-app [external link]

 New Technology and Devices